madacol/ozempic-dicom-viewer/README.md

 # Ozempic DICOM Viewer

-This is a web-based DICOM (Digital Imaging and Communications in Medicine) viewer that allows users to upload a ZIP file containing DICOM images, and then interactively view and adjust the images.
+This is a web-based DICOM (Digital Imaging and Communications in Medicine) viewer that allows users to upload a ZIP file containing DICOM images, and then interactively view and adjust them.

 ### How to Use